aarongilly/aarongilly.github.io/_posts/2020-10-1-399-Apple-Watch-iPad-Event.md

 The Disney+, Hulu, ESPN Bundle & HBO MAX or Netflix.
 Apple's upcoming "One" subscription to cover music, storage, and the additional perks.
 And Amazon Prime.
 ## 3. The Everyman - ~$46/month
 {: style="color: red"}
-Honestly the old standbys are the defecto solutions for a good reason.
+Honestly the old standbys are the defacto solutions for a good reason.
 Rotate between Netflix, Hulu, and HBO Max each month.
 Get Amazon Prime, Spotify, and use Google Photos and Google Drive.
 ## 3a.
 The Everyman Alt - $40/month
 {: style="color: red"}
 Pair the new "Apple One" subscription with Amazon Prime.
 You get music, storage, Apple TV, and some other neat perks from Apple, you get Amazon Prime Video to bolster the Apple TV catalog and get that 2-day shipping.